sourcehut-mirrors/thdawn/roadmap.md

 Boss: Alcyone from Magic Knight Rayearth (with banger boss theme tm)

 ## Immediate TODOs
-* implement spawn delay and blurred pre-spawn rendering
-  * vanilla touhou seems just render a xiaoyu but with an appropriate color and end size to the eventual bullet that's spawned. we can probably get away with the same.
 * implement enemy dying effect
 * implement graze particle
 * implement first chapter of stage to flesh out API's needed